-RESPONSIBILITY OF ORIGINAL PURCHASER (Initial User):
+RESPONSIBILITY OF ORIGINAL PURCHASER (initial User):

 - To process a warranty claim on this product, DO NOT return item to the retailer.
 The product must be evaluated by an Authorized Warranty Service Center.
-For the location of the nearest Authorized Warranty Service Center contact the retailer or place of purchase. - Retain original cash register sales receipt as proof of purchase for warranty work. - Use reasonable care in the operation and maintenance of the product as described in the Owner's Manual(s). - Deliver or ship the product to the nearest Authorized Warranty Service Center.
+For the location of the nearest Authorized Warranty Service Center call All Power America Monday-Friday from 8AM-5PM PST or visit our web site at www.allpoweramerica.com. - Retain original cash register sales receipt as proof of purchase for warranty work. - Use reasonable care in the operation and maintenance of the product as described in the Owners Manual(s). - Deliver or ship the product to the nearest Authorized Warranty Service Center.
 Freight costs, if any, must be paid by the purchaser. - Air compressors with 60 and 80 gallon tanks will be inspected at the site of installation.
-Contact the nearest Authorized Warranty Service Center that provides on-site service calls for service call arrangements. - If the purchaser does not receive satisfactory results from the Authorized Warranty Service Center, the purchaser should contact All-Power America.
+Contact the nearest Authorized Warranty Service Center that provides on-site service calls for service call arrangements. - If the purchaser does not receive satisfactory results from the Authorized Warranty Service Center, the purchaser should contact All Power America.

-Air Compressor Limited Warranty (cont'd)
+Limited Warranty (cont'd)